Keto Japanese Food – An Easy Guide to Low-Carb Japanese Cuisine

 Miso soup comes in many varieties and is easily customisable to your liking.
 You can get miso pastes with different strengths, colours, and flavours, such as a light white miso (shiromiso) or the more intense red miso (akamiso).
 Interestingly, this beloved dish is thought to have first come from the Jōmon era, which likely means over 3,000 years ago!

 Some of its main health benefits come from the fact that it is a fermented food, meaning that it’s probiotic, providing us with healthy bacteria to support our own gut bacteria.
 Believe it or not, these beneficial bacteria (collectively our ‘microboime’) play vital roles in our immune system, brain, organ, and digestive health!

 If you make it at home (which I highly recommend – it’s delicious), follow the instructions and do not boil the water!
 This would kill the healthy bacteria and as such reduce the health benefits.

-Not only is it fun to say *shabu-shabu* (which is in fact onomatopeoia), it’s fun to make, eat, and is low carb.
-If you get the opportunity to eat this dish, it is an excellent addition to the keto diet, often being fairly high in fat.
+Not only is it fun to say “shabu-shabu” (which is in fact onomatopeoia), it’s fun to make, eat, and is low carb.
+Often being fairly high in fat, if you get the opportunity to eat this dish, it is an excellent addition to the keto diet.

 Picture the setting: you, maybe a few friends, maybe family, sitting around a table at a Japanese restaurant.
 Then over comes a large pot of hot broth (probably kombu dashi*), along with a plate or tray of extremely thin, well-marbled raw meat.